ipdk-io/k8s-infra-offload/docs/setup.md

    of `10.10.0.2` for the remote end.
 Incase a different IP address is configured, update `scripts/tls/openssl.cnf` and re-execute step 4.

    b.
-The host mode, where every component runs on the host(engineering preview).
+The host mode on both targets, where every component runs on the host(engineering preview).

    For CDQ interfaces :